Erin’s Recipe Rundown

 Make the Cupcakes

-• Preheat the oven to 350F place paper liners in every other liner of 2 cupcake tins.
-Lightly grease with cooking spray.
+• Preheat the oven to 350°F. Place paper liners in every other cup of two cupcake tins.
 Set aside.

 • In a medium bowl, whisk together the gluten-free flour, cornstarch, baking powder and salt.

-• In the bowl of a stand mixer fitted with a whisk attachment (or use a large bowl with an electric mixer), beat the softened butter and oil together until they become homogeneous, about 3 minutes.
+• In the bowl of a stand mixer fitted with a whisk attachment (or use a large bowl with a hand mixer), beat the softened butter and oil together until blended well, about 3 minutes.

 • Add the eggs in one at a time, scraping down the bowl in between each addition.
 Mix in the vanilla extract, then beat on high for another 2 minutes.
 You want to incorporate lots of air!

-• Bake one for 18-20 minutes, or until a toothpick inserted in the center comes out mostly clean with moist crumbs.
+• Using a kitchen scoop or large spoon, fill each baking cup ¾ of the way up.
+Bake for 18-20 minutes, until a toothpick inserted in the center comes out mostly clean with a few moist crumbs.
 Repeat with the remaining batter if needed.

 Make the Frosting

-• In a stand mixer, beat the softened butter and powdered sugar together until fluffy, about 2 minutes.
+• In the bowl of a stand mixer, or using a hand mixer, beat the butter on medium-high speed until creamy, about 2 minutes.

 Notes

-• Use a combination of gluten-free flour and cornstarch to create your own gluten-free cake flour.
-I like to use Bob’s Red Mill Gluten-Free 1:1 Baking Flour for cakes and cupcakes.
+Gluten-Free: Use a combination of gluten-free flour and cornstarch to create your own gluten-free cake flour.
+I like to use King Arthur Gluten-Free Measure-for-Measure Flour or Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour.

 Nutrition